hackclub/the-trail/equipment/PCB-Map.md

 **Team Members (1-4 suggested):**

-Bright Li, Jackie Liu, George Weichel, one other
+Bright Li, Jackie Li, George Weichel, Harry

 **Is this your first PCB rodeo? (if yes, don't feel bad. you're all good):**